12 Uncomfortable Truths about Fat Loss

 To paraphrase a popular radio host, “Mother Nature offers no free lunches.”
 The supplement industry is built on the premise that with the right powders, pills, and bars, you can quicken the pace of your weight loss journey.
 Let’s just say that if a magic, healthy-in-a-day weight-loss pill actually existed, you’d have heard about it by now.

-That’s not to say that you shouldn’t buy multi-vitamins or supplement your Omega-3s.
+That’s not to say that you shouldn’t buy multivitamins or supplement your Omega-3s.
 But if you’re expecting a pill to balance out that vending machine Twix bar, you may be disappointed.

 Weight loss isn’t always as simple as “eat less, move more”

 Theoretically, yes.
 Eating less and moving more will help you lose weight.
 But for a lot of people, obesity is about more than a slight input-output adjustment.
 It’s a complete lifestyle overhaul that requires guidance, hard work, and a lot of support.
 Oversimplifying the matter can cloud the underlying psychological hang-ups that drove the individual to overeat in the first place.
-It’s a dangerous cycle that that leads to weight regain, too.
+It’s a dangerous cycle that leads to weight regain, too.

 All calories are not created equally

 Living a healthy lifestyle would be so much easier if “1 + 1” actually gave us two.
 It would certainly be a lot simpler.
-No, unfortunately human digestion is much more complex than a grade school math problem.
+No, unfortunately, human digestion is much more complex than a grade school math problem.

 You see, different foods metabolize in different ways, which makes some calories infinitely more valuable.
-For example, 500 calories-worth of white bread isn’t the same as 500-calories of boneless, skinless chicken breast.
+For example, 500 calories worth of white bread isn’t the same as 500 calories of boneless, skinless chicken breast.

 Your waistline isn’t everything